robertlestak/procx/README.md

 ### MySQL

 The MySQL driver will retrieve the next message from the specified queue, and pass it to the process.
-By default, the query used to retrieve the message (`-mysql-retrieve-query`) will assume to return a single column, however if you pass `-mysql-query-key` it will assume to return a two-column result, with the first column being the key and the second column being the value.
-This then allows you to provide a placeholder `{{key}}` param for clearing / failure queries, and this will be replaced with the respective key.

 ```bash
 procx \